Skip to Main Content

 Photo of a student browsing the shelves at IALS Library

-Searching for journals on the Library catalogue
+Searching for journals on Library Search

 IALS Library has many hundreds of law journals.
 They come from many different jurisdictions around the world.
 They also cover a great diversity of subject matter.
 The journals in IALS are academic and research journals.
 In general, the Library does not collect law journals aimed at practising lawyers.